Vaguery/gptp2016-latex/README.md

 Note that the instructions are given in terms of Linux commands.
 If you are using Mac OSX, the same commands will work, and you should use the [Terminal.app](https://en.wikipedia.org/wiki/Terminal_\(OS_X\)) utility for these commands.
 If you are using Windows, you should make the file name and within-file edits that we suggest below.
 We have added special instructions for windows in the final step.
 If you need help, please contact [Bill Tozier on the Workshop's Slack Team](https://gptp2016.slack.com/messages/@bill_tozier/).

-1. [Fork this repository on GitHub](https://help.github.com/articles/fork-a-repo/) and then clone or download the forked copy with your own `git` account.
+1. You may either [fork this repository on GitHub](https://help.github.com/articles/fork-a-repo/) and work from that copy, or download/clone the repository and work in a local copy.

 2. Use the following files in your local clone of tehe repository to compose your chapter:
   - `chapter.bib`: to create a chapter-specific bibliography file, including _all_ citations you use in your paper